-On Monday 4 December, we’re holding a webinar for arable farmers and horticultural farmers in England to learn more about the Sustainable Farming Incentive (SFI).
+On Monday 4 December, we held a webinar for arable farmers and horticultural farmers in England to learn more about the Sustainable Farming Incentive (SFI).

-In the webinar, we’ll explain how SFI supports both productivity and the environment.
-From the actions for soils to the actions for integrated pest management, we'll go through the offer and you’ll be able to put your questions to the team.
+In the webinar, we explained how SFI supports both productivity and the environment.
+From the actions for soils to the actions for integrated pest management, we went through the offer and people put their questions to us.

 My question is - " When did farming in this country become unsustainable?
 Who in DEFRA decided the new schemes would be beneficial for farmers ?
 I and many other farmers would love to know, Barrie Crowther